Well-being in the workplace: what if SCOP had figured it out?

 [More than 85,000 readers trust The Conversation newsletters to help them better understand the world's major issues.
 Subscribe today]

-So, even if the cooperative members do not all use their right to speak in the same way, and in practice participation varies, these companies are characterized by a fairly high level of member involvement in strategic and operational decision-making.
+So, even if not all cooperative members take advantage of their right to speak in the same way, and in practice participation varies, these companies are characterized by a fairly high level of member involvement in strategic and operational decision-making.

 For cooperators, this decision-making power gives them a feeling of real involvement with their organization.
 The table below shows employees' self-assessments of different levels of involvement: